What is this heresy?

 “… a notable heresy has come into being throughout our evangelical Christian circles – the widely-accepted concept that we humans can choose to accept Christ only because we need Him as Saviour and that we have the right to postpone our obedience to Him as Lord as long as we want to!”

 After more than 45 years of Christ-life, I continue to be amazed at the prevalence of this thinking among those who profess to be Christians.
 For instance, a person can say a “sinner’s prayer” and continue to live his or her life without any change.
-Nothing is demonstrated in their lives that manifests any relationship with Jesus Christ.
+Nothing in their lives manifests a relationship with Jesus Christ.

 This is one of the reasons I seldom use the term “Christian.”
 Although it is a biblical term, it has lost much of its meaning in our culture.
 Instead, I use the term “follower of Jesus,” because it describes an activity of the soul that expresses itself in life.